jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 After watching the series all the way though here are my conclusions:

 * 137 of 281 episodes are required.
 (49%)
-* 40 episodes are *maybe's* that could be added for more depth or are very funny.
+* 39 episodes are *maybe's* that could be added for more depth or are very funny.
 * Season 9 and 12 tied for the most required episodes.
 (16 episodes, 67% of each season.)
-* Season 3 has the fewest required and zero *maybe* episodes.
+* Season 3 has the fewest required and one *maybe* episode.
 (7 episodes, 30%)

 I'll have to re-watch the series for a third time after I complete this list, so I may be completely sick of the show by the third time through.